H-Freax/h-freax.github.io/content/en/authors/admin/_index.md

 ## What I'm Up To

 - 🌱 I’m currently exploring the vast and exciting field of robotics, aiming to leverage my skills in information systems and data analysis to contribute to innovative solutions.
-- 📝 Sharing my journey and insights through articles on platforms like [CSDN](https://blog.csdn.net/qq_38155541), [Zhihu](https://www.zhihu.com/people/freax-23/posts), and [Medium](https://medium.com/@limyoonaxi).
+- 📝 Sharing my journey and insights through articles on platforms like [CSDN](https://blog.csdn.net/qq_38155541), [Zhihu](https://www.zhihu.com/people/freax-23/posts), and [Medium](https://medium.com/@limyoonaxi), including my latest article on RAG technology in "Athena's Oracle."
-- 🚀 Engaging with the open-source community through projects and collaborations on [GitHub](https://github.com/H-Freax).
+- 🚀 Engaging with the open-source community through projects and collaborations on [GitHub](https://github.com/H-Freax), featuring my latest work on the PATPAT project.
+Check out the product introduction on [YouTube](https://studio.youtube.com/video/mtMAw2oCKwg/edit).
+I'm delighted to announce that we secured the 3rd Place in the Inter-Disciplinary Category at the paper2product hackathon, showcasing the innovative potential of our work.

 ## Connect With Me